clearlinux/clear-linux-documentation/source/guides/stacks/mers.rst

 #####################

-The Media Reference Stack (MeRS) is a highly optimized software stack for Intel Architecture to enable media prioritized workloads, such as transcoding and analytics.
+The Media Reference Stack (MeRS) is a highly optimized software stack for Intel® architecture to enable media prioritized workloads, such as transcoding and analytics.

 This guide explains how to use the pre-built |MERS| container image, build your own |MERS| container image, and use the reference stack.